Museum at Eldridge Street

 GRAPHIC DESIGN / PRODUCTION MANAGEMENT

 The Museum at Eldridge Street is housed in the Eldridge Street Synagogue, a magnificent National Historic Landmark on the Lower East Side that has been meticulously restored.
-I've done the graphics for 6 shows in a a small exhibition space including Kiki Smith: Below the Horizon and the story of the restoration of the building.
+We've done the graphics for 6 shows in a a small exhibition space including Kiki Smith: Below the Horizon and plates from The Jewish Daily Forward.

 Johanna Goldfeld to us came highly recommended by Mark Podwal, an artist for whom she designed an exhibition.
 I was so pleased with her work that we have used her for four exhibitions.
 She’s created graphic identities, designed text panels and labels, and determined complex sizing and arranging of photographs.
 She is a team player in the best sense: taking direction, providing a creative response, responding to requests for change, and finally getting it all into production.
 I’ll definitely be calling her for our next show, too.